digital-land/digital-land.info/application/templates/pages/guidance/introduction.md

 How to provide data
 -------------------

 This is a brief overview of our process for LPAs that are considering getting involved.

-When you want to start, there is [step-by-step guidance on how to provide your data](how-to-provide-data).
+We are currently only collecting data from select LPAs, but if you are interested in providing your data in future, please let us know at <digitalland@levellingup.gov.uk>.

 The data we collect is likely to be held by your LPA already.
 However, it may need some work to get ready for publishing.
 This will likely mean: